Maule Region: Geography and ecology

+Laguna Torca National Reserve, Los Bellotos del Melado National Reserve, Los Queules National Reserve, Los Ruiles National Reserve, and Radal Siete Tazas National Park.

 Demography

 According to the 2017 census, the population of the region was 1,033,197.
 With one third of its population living in rural areas, Maule has a greater proportion of rural inhabitants than any other region of Chile.
 Its most populated city is the regional capital, Talca, with 235,000 inhabitants, followed by Curicó (120,700) and Linares (127,000).
 Other important cities are: Constitución (50,914), Parral (47,000), Cauquenes (43,000), Molina (42,000) and San Javier (40,000).

 Population density

 The average density of the Maule Region is 34.1 inhabitants per km2, with less dense areas towards the mountains, and dense areas in the central valley.

 Composition by age and sex

 According to the composition pyramid of the population of the Region, those younger than fifteen years old are becoming greater in number than the adult population.
 The annual growth rate of the population of the Maule Region is 1.06%; this comparatively low figure arises from the low birth rate in the Region.
 The average life expectancy in the Region is 76.3 years.